Strategic Community Grants Program

 To be eligible for funding, organizations must complete a multi-step process that begins with a Letter of Intent (LOI).
 The LOI provides a very broad but concise description of the program requesting funding and the anticipated program outcomes.

-If your organization is interested in applying for multiple programs for 2020-2021 funding, a LOI will need to be completed for each program to be considered.
+If your organization is interested in applying for multiple programs for 2021-2022 funding, an LOI will need to be completed for each program to be considered.

 The LOI is located at uwbroome.org/loi.